 Then when the day comes to make the chicken broth, I give myself plenty of time to cook it.
 It isn’t a lot of work, it just takes a while to reduce.
 Like a hyperactive child that’s bouncing off the walls after a big day, you have to give it time to simmer down.
 You want to make sure you aren’t starting it at 10 o’clock at night, because it takes a minimum of 3 hours to turn chicken and bones into broth.

 To make chicken broth, gather your ingredients.
 Some carrots, onions, celery, parsley stems, salt and pepper.

 You’ll also need that whack of chicken parts I was talking about.
-All this came out of my freezer, including the carcass from Thanksgiving’s turkey from a few weeks ago.
+All this came out of my freezer, including the carcass from a Thanksgiving turkey.
 I have been known to auction off the turkey carcass after Thanksgiving dinner to the highest bidder at our family dinner.